stom66/blender-dcltk-scene-slicer/README.md

 Some additonal options are available in the "Advanced Settings" panel.

-* Toggle minification of the JSON output
+* **Bool solver method**: choose between Exact or Fast.
+Exact has better results but slower performance.
+* **Colliders: skip export** - if enabled, ignore any meshes with `_collider` in the name
+* **JSON minify**: significantly reduces JSON export file size.
+Disable for dev; enable for production.
-* Toggle the use of Draco compression on glTF exports
+* **glTF: draco compression** - Toggle the use of Draco compression on glTF exports.
+Note that most 3D viewers do not support Draco.
+Disable for dev; enable for production.
+* **glTF: export format** - Choose between GLB or GLTF Separate.
+Recommend GLTF as it supports externalised textures.
+* **glTF: filename prefix** - specify naming convention for output files.
-* Tile origin - set export origin position to use tile min position, tile center, or tile max position
+* **glTF: tile origin** - set export origin position to use tile min position, tile center, or tile max position

 How does it work